WCSCourses/GCV_2025/course_modules_2025/ReferenceAlignment/README.md

 For small RNA viruses, secondary and supplementary alignments tend to be rare, but it is important to know the distinction between mapped **reads** and mapped read **alignments**.

+**NB:** This is a simulated sample so the reads are very good.
+There should be 0 unmapped reads and no secondary or supplementary read alignments.
+Samtools is capable of doing so much more, **samtools idxstats** and **samtools flagstat** are useful commands to give you similar are more read mapping statistics from a BAM file.

 # 3: Coverage Plots

 We will now be checking our reference assembly from the previous session.
 We will use tools to generate summary statistics of the depth and breadth of the coverage across the genome, coverage plots, and visualisation of our assembly using tools such as Tablet and weeSAM.
 Later sessions of the course will cover how to call the consensus sequence and variants.